philipnickel/02613_HPC_project/README.md

       <img src="speedup_with_fit_dynamic.png" width="400">
   </div>

-  From the figure, equivalent to 5.b but script with dynamic scheduling, it becomes evident that speedup sees a significant improvement, and around 88% of the script is parallized.
+  From the figure, equivalent to 5.b but script with dynamic scheduling, it becomes evident that speedup sees a significant improvement, and around 88% of the script is parallelized.
 The maximum achieved speedup is around 6 which is almost 1.5x better than what was achieved with static scheduling.

   Moreover, comparing theoretical maximum speedups: